LLNL/FloatGuard/README.md

 ### Run an individual experiment

-Run the following command in the directory of the benchmark program:
+Run the following command in the directory of the benchmark program.
+The directory for these programs are listed in a previous section.

 ```
 python3 ~/FloatGuard/gdb_test/time_measure.py
 ```

-The benchmarks are all inside the `benchmarks` folder, which was downloaded when `setup.sh` is run.
-All directories that can run the Python command has a `setup.ini` file, which contains instructions for FloatGuard.

 Log files containing details on the floating-point exceptions found are outputted as `[experiment]_output.txt` file in the FloatGuard code repo directory.